- BYLAWS, POLICIES, AND PROCEDURES

 Fax: (517) 353-9334

-The BMB Department employs office staff, computer techs, mechanics and student employees to assist you.
+The BMB Department employs office staff, computer techs and mechanics to assist you.

 |Bernadette Lake||ULAR Animal Facility Manager||3 BCHemail@example.com|